kreativ-anders/kirby-memberkit/README.md

 <?php endif ?>
 ````

-> This would be the safe version of passing the correct tier name, but this one is more developer friendly...
+> This would be the safe version of passing the correct tier name, but this one is more user friendly...

 ````php
 <?php if ($kirby->user() && $kirby->user()->isAllowed('Premium')): ?>